gamesmessiah/bones.vim/README.md

 The plugin automatically activates for any file with an .html extension.

-Command

-Mapping

-Mode

-Description
+Inserts a full HTML5 boilerplate.
 :BonesBoilerplate

-N/A

-Normal

-Inserts a full HTML5 boilerplate.
+(v1.2) Inserts flexbox layout with a left sidebar.
 :BonesLayoutLeft

-(v1.2) Inserts flexbox layout with a left sidebar.
+(v1.2) Inserts flexbox layout with a top nav bar.
 :BonesLayoutTop

-(v1.2) Inserts flexbox layout with a top nav bar.
+Opens the numbered tag insertion menu.
 :BonesTagList

-Opens the numbered tag insertion menu.

 🩺 About the Name
 -----------------